How a winged harpoon traveled from Chukotka to Alaska

 Harpoon Counterweight (Winged object)

-Bering Strait region, Chukotka, Walrus ivory
+Bering Strait region, Chukotka, 1st millennium A.D.

 Harpoon Counterweight (Winged object)

-ca. 1st millennium B.C.1 to st millennium A.D.
+Bering Strait region, Chukotka, ca. 1st millennium B.C. to 1st millennium A.D.

 Leave a comment